How to Choose the Best English Bridle for Your Horse

 Bridle parts that are less frequently adjusted or changed, such as the bit, may use different hardware.
 Many bridles use hook-and-stud closures to attach the bit, providing a clean look with no visible hardware.
 Hook-and-stud closures are typical in the hunter and dressage ring.

 Some bridles use buckles rather than hook-and-stud closures for bit attachment, as a bit change is easier with buckles.
 Some bridles go one step further and use metal snaps for an even faster bit change.
-These alternatives to hook-and-stud closures are generally limited to schooling; metal snaps are typically not allowed in competitions in any discipline.
+These alternatives to hook-and-stud closures are generally limited to schooling, as metal snaps are typically not allowed in competitions in any discipline.

 English bridles come in two colors: black and brown.
 Typically, equestrians choose to match the color of their bridle to their saddle.
 Since most dressage saddles are black, black bridles are most popular for the discipline.
 Some can be seen with white padding for a contrasted look.
 Likewise, as most jump saddles are a shade of brown, most riders will prefer a matching brown bridle.
 These can also feature fancy stitching to add elegance to the bridle.
 Colored padding bridles are typically limited to schooling at home.
 Some disciplines have rules on colors or rhinestones allowed on bridles in competitions, so always refer to your rulebook when considering a non-traditional color style.